16-08-01 -- Summary Of Essay Eight Part One: Lenin Refutes Mechanics

 "…postulates an endless series of causes and effects regressing to 'who knows where?'"
 [Ibid., p.7.]

 Of course, not only do things turn into "what they are not" they also turn into "what they are".
 Hence, whatever a cat turns into, it is what it is.
-[Anyone who does not agree with this verbal trick should now appreciate why us genuine materialists eschew all such linguistic chicanery, not just the bits we do not like.
-Why the one is given precedence over the other is left a complete mystery.]

 "...[they offer a] mere description, not explanation; the what, but not the how or the why."
 [Ibid., p.7.]

-A Priori Super-science
+A Priori Super-Science

 In that case, despite protestations to the contrary, this DM-thesis (like all the others) must have been imposed on nature.

-Systematic Change?
+Systemic Change?

-If so, and as we are about to see, DM-theorists face a serious dilemma: either everything in the universe is made of simple but eternally changeless objects, or it is composed of sub-systems that cannot interact.
+If so, and as we are about to see, DM-theorists face a serious dilemma: either everything in the universe is made of simple but eternally changeless objects, or it is composed of sub-systems that can't interact.

 However, before I substantiate the above allegations, a couple of preliminary points need making:

-This means that, examined this way, nature is composed of at most two sorts of 'entities': systems and/or simple objects (or, to use the jargon: complexes and simples).
-We need not assume that these are mutually exclusive categories, nor that there actually are any simple objects, only that there might be.
-[The reader should also note that I am not expressing my own opinions here, merely trying to make sense of DM.]
+(3) This means that nature is composed of at most two sorts of 'entities': (a) systems and (b) simple objects -- or, to use the jargon: (c) complexes and (d) simples (or, to use the jargon about the jargon, "mereological simples").
+We needn't assume that these are mutually exclusive categories, nor that there actually are any simple objects (which aren't further divisible), only that there might be.

 [UO = Unity of Opposites.]

-D2: Change to objects and processes is internally-driven -- not externally-motivated.
+D2: Change (to objects and processes) is internally-driven, not externally-motivated.

 D3: Objects within systems change because of their internal relations and/or contradictions.

-D6: On the other hand, individual and separate systems cannot have such an effect on one another, otherwise change would not be wholly internal to a particular system.
+D6: Alternatively: Individual and separate systems can't have such an effect on one another, otherwise change wouldn't be wholly internal to a particular system.

 Clearly, both horns of this dilemma contradict all we know about nature.
 Is there any way to avoid this fatal conclusion?
 Could there be a 'dialectical' way out of this Hermetic Hole?